bob-606/5.easa.fi/README.md

 ## 85. During a straight and steady climb, which force acts additionally, and in the same direction as the drag force, resulting in more power required for climb than for horizontal flight?
-During a straight and steady climb, which force acts additionally, and in the same direction as the drag force, resulting in more power required for climb than for horizontal flight?
 - The vertical component of the weight force.
 - A component of the thrust along the rearward flightpath.
 - ***A component of the weight force along the rearward flight path.***